Noise-robust Graph Learning by Estimating and Leveraging Pairwise Interactions: Experiments and Results

 \subsection{Performance on different GNN architectures}

-We evaluated our proposed PI-GNN on different GNN architectures, i.e., GAT and GraphSAGE.
-The experiments are conducted on Cora and CiteSeer dataset, which are shown in Table~\ref{tab:architectures}.
-As can be observed, our proposed approach performs similarly on GAT and GraphSAGE compared to the results on GCN, where the regularization of the pairwise interactions and the uncertainty estimation are both beneficial for model generalization even with extremely noisy supervision.
-Moreover, the uncertainty estimation is more effective on GraphSAGE.
-For example, in the Cora dataset, PI-GNN improves PI-GNN wo/ ue by 4.2\% and 3.1\% on average under symmetric noise and asymmetric noise, respectively, which is larger than that for GAT and GCN.
-It may suggest the mean aggregator in GraphSAGE is more susceptible to the sub-optimal PI labels.
+We evaluated \model on different GNN architectures, \emph{i.e.}, GAT and GraphSAGE.
+The experiments are conducted on Cora, CiteSeer, PubMed and WikiCS datasets, which are shown in Figure~\ref{fig:architectures}.
+As can be observed, \model performs similarly on GAT and GraphSAGE compared to the results on GCN, where the regularization of PI and the predictive confidence are both beneficial for model generalization even with extremely noisy supervision.
+Moreover, using the predictive confidence as PI labels is more effective on GraphSAGE.
+For example, in the Cora dataset, \model improves \model w/o pc by 4.2\% and 3.1\% on average under symmetric and asymmetric noise, respectively, which is larger than that for GAT and GCN.
+It may suggest the mean aggregator in GraphSAGE is more susceptible to the sub-optimal PI labels. \emph{We provide significance test on the results of GAT in Appendix Section~\ref{sec:app_sig}.}